sebastiancaballero/ecs-fargate-microservices-app/README.md

 The objective was to build a scalable, automated microservices system that reflects how modern cloud infrastructure is designed, deployed, and operated in a production environment.

+- **Evaluate migration to Kubernetes (EKS) with Horizontal Pod Autoscaler (HPA)**
+  For more advanced orchestration and scaling control, a future version of this system could migrate to EKS and use Kubernetes HPA for pod-level autoscaling based on CPU, memory, or custom metrics.

 ---

 ## ⚙️ Key Design Decisions